jsitarski/bindata/manual.md

     r = Rectangle.read(io)
     puts "Rectangle #{r.name} is #{r.width} x #{r.height}"
 {:ruby}

-BinData makes it easy to specify the structure of the data you are manipulating.
+JBinData makes it easy to specify the structure of the data you are manipulating.

 It supports all the common datatypes that are found in structured binary